heqmat/computational-numerical-analysis-guide/Numerical integration/basic-integration.md

 # Introduction
-Integration is not always straight forward operation in mathematics as we all know.
+Integration is not always a straightforward operation in mathematics as we all know.
 There are some kind of functions such as 1/ln(x) for which it's impossible to find a single closed-form solution for its indefinite integral due to its non-continuous nature or something else.
-That's why, we may need to use approximated notations to develop programming algorithms that are supposed to calculate definite integrals of complicated functions sometimes.
+That's why, we may need to use numerical analysis methods to develop programming algorithms that are supposed to calculate definite integrals of complicated functions sometimes.

 To approximate definite integral of a function, we can use a very simple notation as follows.

 ![image](https://github.com/user-attachments/assets/34fe212e-e931-4248-85fe-6342e1e46f25) ,

-where "b" is the point on x-axis to which we want to integrate between b and 0, "Δx" is an infinitesimal which means that less Δx, more accurate result we have.
+where "b" is the point on x-axis which is representing the value we want to integrate between 0, "Δx" is an infinitesimal which means that less Δx, more accurate result we have.

 If you apply a limit with which Δx goes to 0, you will have the classic expression of definite integral which means our notation is approximated for definite integrals.